google/oss-fuzz/README.md

 ## Documentation

-* [New Target Guide](docs/new_target.md) walks through steps necessary to add new targets to oss-fuzz.
+* [New Target Guide](docs/new_target.md) walks through steps necessary to add new targets to OSS-Fuzz.
 * [Running and Building Fuzzers](docs/building_running_fuzzers.md) documents the process for fuzzers that are *part of target* source code repository.
 * [Running and Building External Fuzzers](docs/building_running_fuzzers_external.md) documents the process for fuzzers that are
-  *part of oss-fuzz* source code repository.
+  *part of OSS-Fuzz* source code repository.
 * [Fuzzer execution environment](docs/fuzzer_environment.md) documents the
   environment under which your fuzzers will be run.
-* [Targets List](targets/README.md) lists OSS targets added to oss-fuzz.
+* [Targets List](targets/README.md) lists OSS targets added to OSS-Fuzz.
 * [Chrome's Efficient Fuzzer Guide](https://chromium.googlesource.com/chromium/src/testing/libfuzzer/+/HEAD/efficient_fuzzer.md)
   while contains some chrome-specifics, is an excellent documentation on making your fuzzer better.